salihkilicli/Databases-and-Computational-Tools-Used-in-Big-Data/README.md

 11) Parallel R
 12) Python

+All of the solutions are in pdf format, and most of the codes are written in Bash, C, R, SQL or Python.
 My homework average was 100% in the course, but if you think there is an easier/faster way to solve some of the problems, please let me know.
 Unfortunately, I have no permission to post the questions.